 Authorities on Tuesday said they have ``active leads'' on some other possible suspects but so far no one else has been charged in connection with the series of East Bay robberies.

 Police have said the take-over robberies have been committed by ``kids'' as young as 15 to 18 looking for easy money and a quick adrenaline rush.
-No one has been seriously injured in the robberies, but
+No one has been seriously injured in the robberies, but restaurant patrons had guns held to their heads.

 Police have said the suspects tend to get more violent when their orders are not complied with.